1976 NFL season

 The 1976 NFL season was the 57th regular season of the National Football League.
 The league expanded to 28 teams with the addition of the Seattle Seahawks and Tampa Bay Buccaneers.
 This fulfilled one of the conditions agreed to in 1966 for the 1970 AFL–NFL merger, which called for the league to expand to 28 teams by 1970 or soon thereafter.

 For this season only, the Seahawks played in the NFC West while the Buccaneers played in the AFC West.
-The Seahawks would return to the NFC West with the realignment prior to the 2002 season, on the other hand, the Buccaneers did not return to the AFC in 2002.
-The Buccaneers became the first NFL team to finish a season 0–14.
-The Buccaneers lost their first 26 games as they also lost their first 12 games in 1977.
+The Seahawks would return to the NFC West with the realignment prior to the 2002 season, on the other hand, the Buccaneers would move to the newly created NFC South in that same year.
+The Buccaneers became the first NFL team to finish a season 0–14, and, as they also lost their first 12 games in 1977, lost their first 26 games.

 The season ended with Super Bowl XI when the Oakland Raiders defeated the Minnesota Vikings 32–14 at the Rose Bowl.
 The Raiders were the first original AFL team to win a Super Bowl in the post-merger era.